Sunday, June 26, 2011

 “Far in the crimsoning east, wakeful Dawn threw wide the shining doors of her rose-filled chambers.”

 It is time to call it a night, to throw the accursed Big Switch.
 Perhaps I'm weary because of the long drive to the Chiefland Astronomy Village that morning.
 Or the sky has decided it doesn’t want to cooperate any more.
-Maybe Unk’s bones are cold.
+Maybe Unk’s old bones are cold.
 There comes the time when, for whatever reasons, I'm just not enjoying observing or I can't enjoy observing anymore.

 Newbies often ask the above, whether they should pack their telescope up.
 I might do that if the instrument in question were small or light or particularly valuable, like a Questar 3.5 or an AP Traveler.
 But probably not even then—not that Unk would ever be found toting such high-falutin’ gear in the first place.
 I’ve been to a couple of large star parties where somebody’s eyepiece or other small accessory has gone missing, but that is unusual in the extreme, and I don’t ever recall hearing of a telescope disappearing.

 Well, then, how about somebody playing around with your scope in your absence?
 Almost without exception, your fellow attendees know not to mess with somebody’s gear without permission.
-Even if there are a few newbies or other worthies at an event who might be tempted to twiddle your focuser or something, properly securing the scope for the night will ensure they are not tempted.
+Even if there are a few newbies or other worthies at an event who might be tempted to twiddle your focuser or something, properly covering the scope for the night will ensure they are not tempted.

 Even if you are only a few feet away in a tent, you want to cover the telescope.
 Why?
 Unless you are in the middle of a western desert, there is always a chance of rain, slim though that chance may be.
 Do you want your computer-everything Mead-o-Tron doused while you are dozing?
 ‘Course not.
-And even if you are in the middle of a desert, you want to protect the telescope from dust like that special blend of horse manure and plutonium blowing in from Nevada you get at the Texas Star Party.
+And even if you are in the middle of a desert, you want to protect the telescope from dust like that special blend of horse manure and plutonium blowing in from the Nevada Test Site you get at the Texas Star Party.
 It would also be nice to keep the Sun off the scope during the day.

 What I use and have used for ten years is a Desert Storm Cover.
 It is a very strong, large, aluminized Mylar bag that is secured over my CAT with an elastic band and will keep the scope absolutely dry.
 It will also keep the telescope remarkably cool.
 Only fly buzzing in the butter?
 The seller of the original Desert Storm scope covers, Pocono Mountain Optics, went bust years and years ago.
 Surely somebody must make a Mylar cover that is just as good; I know those sold by Telegizmos look great in their pictures.